Global Television Network: 1970s–1990s

-A considerable number of programs featured on Global's schedule were cancelled in the spring of 1974.
+In the spring of 1974, Global cancelled a significant number of its scheduled programs.
 By that fall, it was obvious that Global's original model was unsustainable, and it was forced to pick up a large amount of American programming to fill in the gaps.
 With American imports filling as much of the schedule as Canadian content rules would allow (60% Canadian overall, 50% Canadian in prime time), Global had effectively become "another CTV."
-With the exception of the nightly newscasts, few other Canadian-produced programs remained on the station, and the ones that did exist were largely criticized as cheaply-produced filler.
+With the exception of the nightly newscasts, few other Canadian-produced programs remained on the station, and the ones that did exist were largely criticized as cheaply produced filler.
 John Spalding, the station's original program director, quit in 1975 after being unable to convince the station's owners to invest more money into higher-quality production.
-To replace him the company recruited programmer Bill Stewart away from CKCO-TV, Kitchener.
+To replace him, the company recruited programmer Bill Stewart away from CKCO-TV, Kitchener.
 Stewart's savvy program purchases in the ensuing years were largely credited with keeping the network viable while its viewership grew.
 The company enhanced its senior talent pool in 1979 with the arrival of sales guru Dave Mintz, formerly of KVOS-TV, as the network's president, a post he held until his retirement in 1993, taking Global from the lowest-rated station in Toronto to the ratings leader along the way.

-Over several years, the prime late evening newscast shifted between 10 and 11 p.m., and between 30 and 60 minutes.
+Over several years, the prime late evening newscast shifted between 10 and 11 p.m. and between 30 and 60 minutes.
 CKGN changed its callsign to CIII-TV in 1984, deferring to its widespread CATV distribution on Cable 3.

-Asper bought controlling interest in 1985, making him the first western-based owner of a major Canadian broadcaster.
-In 1989, Asper and Morton tried to buy each other out, a struggle which was resolved in favour of Asper and Canwest.
+Asper bought a controlling interest in 1985, making him the first western-based owner of a major Canadian broadcaster.
+In 1989, Asper and Morton tried to buy each other out, a struggle that was resolved in favour of Asper and Canwest.

-The network continued to be limited to its six-transmitter chain in Ontario for its first decade.
+For its first decade, the network remained restricted to its six-transmitter chain in Ontario.
 However, soon after Asper bought controlling interest in Global, he seemed eager to grow his chain of stations into a third national network.
 He started by launching CFRE-DT in Regina and CFSK-DT in Saskatoon, and winning a legal battle for CKVU-DT in Vancouver during the second half of the 1980s.
 He also acquired the fledgling CIHF-DT in Halifax in the early 1990s.
 Canwest's stations now reached seven of Canada's ten provinces.
-The Canwest stations purchased many of their programs collectively, and consequently had similar – although not identical – broadcast schedules.
-They did not share common branding, however – although stations were sometimes indicated as being part of the "CanWest Global System" as a secondary brand, throughout the 1980s and early 1990s they each retained their own branding and continued to function as an ownership group of independent stations rather than as a fully unified network.
+The Canwest stations purchased many of their programs collectively, and consequently had similar—although not identical—broadcast schedules.
+They did not share common branding, however—although stations were sometimes indicated as being part of the "CanWest Global System" as a secondary brand, throughout the 1980s and early 1990s they each retained their own branding and continued to function as an ownership group of independent stations rather than as a fully unified network.